UNT-RITS/Tutorials/Basic_Python/README.md

 :grinning: You can easily share the code with your collegues and work on it simultaneously; you can run only parts of the code, not the entire project everytime.

 :unamused: Doesn't have much memory you can play with.

+_Still confused?
+Read about [How to get started with Colab & Jupyter](https://github.com/laviniaflorentina/Tutorials/blob/master/Python/online_in_browser.md#how-to-get-started-with-google-colaboratory--jupyter-notebook)._

 b). **On HPC**: